 Finally, two lasers were used to create interleaved 499 MHz pulse trains, each with 20uA average current.
 These beams were delivered to the harmonically-resonant cavity, while leaving the phase on one laser constant, and adjusting the phase of the other in 20 degree increments.
 Figure 7 shows a series of transformed and corrected waveforms, with the vertical position of the waveforms offset to better distinguish each waveform.
 It is clear that the harmonically resonant cavity can

 The measured waveforms have the same period as the 1497 MHz harmonic cavity.
 As the 499 MHz beam is stepped in 10 degree increments, the measured response steps the beam same time step, which is 30 degrees of a cycle of 1497 MHz.
 As an electron bunch steps off the single wavelength plot, it re-enters on the other side.
-When the two beams are at the same relative phase of 499 MHz, they superimpose in the cavities 1497 MHz measurement.
+When the two beams are at the same relative phase of 499 MHz, they superimpose in the cavity’s 1497 MHz measurement.
 These peculiarities are a result of using a 1497 MHz cavity to measure a 499 MHz beam.
 The cavity modes reacts to the every third term of the beams Fourier series.
 This behavior can be demonstrated by calculating a Fourier series of a waveform, deleting all but every third term and calculating its inverse Fourier series of the remaining terms.

 Figure 7: a) Each curve in this waterfall plot shows two 499MHz beams measured using the 1497 MHz harmonic cavity.
 The data in figure 10 processed with the cavities estimated transfer function.